Zynga (NASDAQ:ZNGA) Issues Q4 2021 Earnings Guidance

 Zynga (NASDAQ:ZNGA) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of $-0.050-$-0.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.100.
 The company issued revenue guidance of $675 million-$675 million, compared to the consensus revenue estimate of $721.91 million.Zynga also updated its FY 2021 guidance to $-0.090-$-0.090 EPS.

-Zynga (NASDAQ:ZNGA) last issued its earnings results on Monday, November 8th.
+Zynga (NASDAQ:ZNGA) last released its quarterly earnings results on Monday, November 8th.
 The company reported $0.04 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.07 by ($0.03).
-The firm had revenue of $704.70 million during the quarter, compared to analyst estimates of $658.88 million.
+The company had revenue of $704.70 million during the quarter, compared to the consensus estimate of $658.88 million.
 Zynga had a negative net margin of 3.30% and a positive return on equity of 4.35%.
 The firm’s revenue was up 40.0% compared to the same quarter last year.
-During the same period last year, the business earned ($0.06) EPS.
-On average, equities analysts anticipate that Zynga will post 0.21 EPS for the current year.
+During the same period in the prior year, the company earned ($0.06) earnings per share.
+Analysts predict that Zynga will post 0.21 earnings per share for the current year.

-In other news, CFO James Gerard Griffin sold 52,636 shares of Zynga stock in a transaction dated Thursday, October 21st.
-The shares were sold at an average price of $8.00, for a total value of $421,088.00.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider Jeffrey Miles Ryan sold 17,170 shares of the business’s stock in a transaction dated Friday, September 17th.
-The stock was sold at an average price of $7.89, for a total transaction of $135,471.30.
-Following the sale, the insider now directly owns 67,433 shares in the company, valued at approximately $532,046.37.
+In other news, insider Jeffrey Miles Ryan sold 17,170 shares of the business’s stock in a transaction on Friday, September 17th.
+The shares were sold at an average price of $7.89, for a total transaction of $135,471.30.
+Following the completion of the sale, the insider now directly owns 67,433 shares of the company’s stock, valued at $532,046.37.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO James Gerard Griffin sold 15,943 shares of Zynga stock in a transaction on Friday, September 17th.
+The shares were sold at an average price of $8.00, for a total value of $127,544.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 132,137 shares of company stock valued at $1,034,114 in the last 90 days.
+Insiders sold 132,137 shares of company stock worth $1,034,114 over the last 90 days.
 Company insiders own 8.30% of the company’s stock.

 Zynga, Inc provides social game services.
 It develops, markets and operates social games as live services played on mobile platforms such as Apple’s iOS operating system and Google’s Android operating system, and social networking sites such as Facebook.
 It offers Chess with Friends, Crazy Cake Swap, Draw Something, FarmVille, Gems with Friends, Ice Age: Arctic Blast, Looney Tunes Dash, Speed Guess Something, What’s The Phrase, Wizard of Oz Magic Match, Yummy Gummy, Free Slots, Black Diamond Casino, Hit It Rich, Zynga Poker and Willy Wonka Slots.